 Here's the first stop on the bus stop method of cooking: if you're feeding the vegans you love, top this crust with caramelized onions and a grind of pepper.
 Bake as directed below.
 If you're feeding vegetarians, continue reading.Top the roasted garlic oil with thin discs of fresh mozzarella.

 Here's the second stop on the bus stop method of cooking: if you're feeding vegetarians you love, top the pizza with caramelized onions and a grind of pepper.
 Bake as directed below.
 If you're feeding beet-curious carnivores or omnivores, continue reading.Slide the crust, on parchment, onto the baking stone.
 Use a cookie sheet if you don't have a stone.
 Bake for 5-8 minutes, until crust is puffed (and if you have cheese it is oozy).
 Slide the crust off the parchment and bake directly on the stone or cookie sheet for another 3-5 minutes.

 Here's the final stop on the bus stop method of cooking: if you're feeding omnivores or beet-curious carnivores, top the pizza with roast beef and drizzle the horseradish cream over top.
 Return to the oven for a minute or two to heat the top.Cool the pizza on a rack for a few minutes, then slice and serve.

-This post has joined the Valentine's Day Party at Buns In My Oven, the FarmGirl Blog Fest at Let This Mind Be In You, the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, at What's in the Box at In Her Chucks, Food On Friday, and with Deborah at Taste and Tell Thursdays.
+This post has joined the Valentine's Day Party at Buns In My Oven, the FarmGirl Blog Fest at Let This Mind Be In You, the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, at What's in the Box at In Her Chucks, Food On Friday (twice), Taste and Tell Thursdays, and Tasty Tuesdays.
 Check 'em out!